batvsdolphin/color-extractor/README.md

 # The BVD Color Extractor

-1. Make a folder for your images & then update the imageArray obj on line 63 of `index.html`.
+1. Make a folder for your images & then update the `imageArray` obj on line 63 of index.html.

-2. Install browser-sync `sudo npm install -g browser-sync`
+2. Install browser-sync w/ `sudo npm install -g browser-sync`

 3. cd to this folder.